Aliases & Catalogs

 jbang-catalog.json found in https://github.com/jbangdev/jbang-catalog.

-This allows anyone to provide a set of jbang scripts defined in their github, gitlab or bitbucket repositories.
+This allows anyone to provide a set of jbang scripts defined in their website or in a github, gitlab or bitbucket repositories.

 The full format is

 JBang will also look in the current directory for a